Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Methodology and Asymptotic Theory

-\item The use of the indicator function is consistent with the sparsity setting of \cite{SH2020}, in which the author argues that ``\textit{the network sparsity assumes that there are only few non-zero/active network parameters}".
-In fact, our study further clarifies the definition of ``\textit{the network sparsity}" by providing two categories: (1) defining non-active neurons (such as those in Figure \ref{Fig1}) which is realised through the use of indicator function $I_{\mathbf{i},h}(\mathbf{x}) $, and (2) pointing out the number of effective parameters.
-In particular, the second point is important in our view, as one can now define a true set of parameters when using thresholding techniques as in \cite{WL2021}, and \cite{FG2022}.
+\begin{remark} \normalfont The use of the indicator function is consistent with the sparsity setting of \cite{SH2020}, where the author argues that ``\textit{the network sparsity assumes that there are only few non-zero/active network parameters}".
+In fact, our study clarifies the definition of ``\textit{the network sparsity}" by (i) defining non-active activation functions (such as those in Figure \ref{Fig1}) which is realized through the use of indicator function $I_{\mathbf{i},h}(\mathbf{x})$; and (ii) pointing out the number of effective parameters.